 Common Mental Health Issues in Youth Across Australia

-The mental health of children, teenagers, and young adults is supposed to lay a healthy foundation for their later years.
-However, common mental health issues in youth point the opposite direction: before the age of 25, young people are estimated to have experienced about 75% of mental health issues.
+The mental health of children, teenagers, and young adults is supposed to lay a healthy foundation for their futures.
+However, common mental health issues facing the youth of today point in the opposite direction: before the age of 25, young people are estimated to have experienced about 75% of mental health issues.

 A thorough understanding about youth mental health issues as well as how to approach a struggling teen or young adult is vital for their recovery.
 In this article, we’ll go over common mental health issues and their symptoms, as well as what causes them and how to solve them.